sIUzyy/react-native-reminderx/README.md

 - RemindeRX is a mobile application designed to streamline and enhance health management for patients and caregivers.
 - Manages medication schedules, monitors inventory, and handles contact information and IoT integration.
 - Send a push notification when a reminder is due
+- Send a push notification when there's a new max sensor data
 - Sends push notifications when the medicine stock reaches 5 and when the expiration date is 7 days away.
 - If the user does not respond to the push notification, takes or skips the medication, a reminder will be sent up to 3 times before an SMS is sent to the contact.
 - Medical News API for fetching the latest healthcare and medical-related articles